tempestphp/tempest-docs/app/Content/internals/01-bootstrap.md

 Tempest provides two applications: `ConsoleApplication` and `HttpApplication`.
 Their name already suggests the difference between the two.
 Here's how to boot an application:

-- As soon you've got a configured container object from the kernel, you can resolve a specific application from it: `$application = container->get(ConsoleApplication::class)`.
+- As soon you've got a configured container object from the kernel, you can resolve a specific application from it: `$application = $container->get(ConsoleApplication::class)`.
 - You can provide additional application-specific configuration and setup if needed.
 - Finally, you can call `$application->run()` to run it.